How to Donate More Money to Charity without Spending Much?

 4. Donate Loyalty Points

-And it helps these charities to buy stuff they require for their activities or redeem them for cash from the loyalty program operator.
+It helps these charities to buy stuff they require for their activities or redeem them for cash from the loyalty program operator.

 5. Donate Surplus Food